rkbarry/ramjet/docs/source/tutorials/basic_transit_identification_dataset_construction.md

 ## Creating a function to load the data

 The next thing `qusi` needs is the function to load the data.
-In our example case, we use the same function to do this in all cases.
+We use the same function in all cases.
 It looks like:

 ```python
 def load_times_and_fluxes_from_path(path):